 Are library resources needed for this course?
-Schedule an appointment with Library Faculty to review the library resources needed for course work and typical assignments.
-Requests for materials by instructional faculty are always considered within the collection development policy of the Library.
+Schedule an appointment with Library Faculty to review the library resources needed for coursework and typical assignments.
+Note: Requests for materials by instructional faculty are always considered within the collection development policy of the Library.

-q) College Resources
+s) College Resources

-Does the college have sufficient resource, in terms of faculty, facilities, and ongoing maintenance, infrastructure and investments to support the proposed course or program?
-In cases where this may be problematic contact the VP of Academic Services and your Dean for a frank discussion of the plausibility of your proposed curriculum.
-Courses passed through the Curriculum Committee will be posted to the College Catalog as active courses, and colleges have a responsibility to offer all courses listed in their catalogs at least once every 2 years.
-If this is not possible you may need to delay the submission of your curriculum until such resources can be procured.
+Does the college have sufficient resource, in terms of faculty; facilities; and ongoing maintenance, infrastructure, and investments to support the proposed course or program?
+In cases where you think this may be problematic, contact the VP of Academic Services and your Dean for a frank discussion on the plausibility of your proposed curriculum.
+Note: Courses passed through the Curriculum Committee will be posted to the College Catalog as active courses, and colleges have a responsibility to offer all courses listed in their catalogs at least once every 2 years.
+If this is not possible, you may need to delay the submission of your curriculum until such resources can be procured.

-r) Attached Files
+t) Attached Files

-Attach any additional files here.
-If you are requesting a new prerequisite, you will need to attach sample syllabi from the course per Title 5 requirements on content review.
-For courses that are repeatable due to it being necessary to meet the major requirements of CSU or UC for completion of a bachelor's degree, attached a copy of a bachelor's program from ASSIST showing this.
+Attach any additional files to support your curriculum proposal.
+If you are requesting a new prerequisite, you must attach a sample syllabus from the course, per Title 5 requirements on content review.
+For courses that are repeatable in order to meet the major requirements of CSU or UC for completion of a bachelor's degree, attach a copy of a bachelor's program from ASSIST showing this.